 The Office of the Vice Provost for Faculty Diversity and Inclusion is proud to support two such programs:

-This program enhances the participation of students from underrepresented groups in Ph.D. programs in the natural sciences.
+This program enhances the participation of students from underrepresented groups in Ph.D. programs in STEM.
 With funding from the National Science Foundation, the Bridge Program provides an intensive research, coursework, and mentoring experience to post-baccalaureates seeking to strengthen their graduate school applications and to prepare for the transition into Ph.D. programs.

 The goal of the Graduate School of Arts and Sciences Summer Research Program (SRP) for undergraduates from historically underrepresented groups is to prepare students for doctoral study in their area of academic and intellectual interest.
 The program's purpose is to expose underrepresented students to graduate-level academic research so that they may begin to view the academy as a viable and realistic career path, thereby addressing the shortage of underrepresented minorities in doctoral study and college and university faculties.